 In contrast to SIGFOX, LoRaWAN supports multiple MCSs.
-The mandatory MCSs are based on Semtech's proprietary LoRa spread spectrum modulation derived from the chirp spread spectrum modulation.
-The number of chirps to carry a single bit as well as the bandwidth of the channel that affects the duration of a single chirp can be adjusted to trade on-air time for transmission range.
+The mandatory MCSs are based on the Semtech's proprietary LoRa spread spectrum modulation derived from the chirp spread spectrum modulation.
+The number of chirps to carry a single bit as well as the bandwidth of the channel that affects the duration of a single chirp can be adjusted to trade the on-air time for the transmission range.
 There are currently several commercial deployments of LoRaWAN with the overall number of chips in excess of 5 million.

-Machines Talk WiFi: The path followed by the IEEE 802.11 community is substantially different.
-The work on the IEEE 802.11ah standard (also known as WiFi HaLow) has approached its final stage and early chipsets implementing this technology have already been announced.
-The solution targets "high-end" devices with demanding performance requirements in terms of throughput and latency.
+2) Machines talk Wi-Fi: The path followed by the IEEE 802.11 community is substantially different.
+The work on IEEE 802.11ah standard (also known as Wi-Fi HaLow) has approached its final stage and early chipsets implementing this technology are already announced.
+The solution targets the "high-end" devices with demanding performance requirements in terms of throughput and latency.
 To this end, 802.11ah delivers a non-backward compatible communication technology in the sub-1 GHz ISM band, which is based on orthogonal frequency division multiplexing (OFDM) and features several dozens of different channel bandwidths as well as modulation and coding options.
-WiFi HaLow does not have any large commercial installations yet, as the technology has recently entered the testing phase.
+Wi-Fi HaLow does not have any large commercial installations yet, as the technology has recently entered the testing phase.

-One of the intrigues that remain today is how close the relationship between the HaLow and the conventional WiFi systems will be.
-That is, whether HaLow continues on its own or be merged with the traditional WiFi to form dual-mode devices similar to Bluetooth Smart: for example, dual technology enabled access points or WiFi HaLow access points combined with a WiFi client to be used in a smartphone.
+One of the intrigues that remain today is how close the relationship between the HaLow and the conventional Wi-Fi systems will be.
+That is, whether HaLow continues on its own or be merged with the traditional Wi-Fi to form dual-mode devices similar to Bluetooth Smart: for example, dual technology enabled access points or Wi-Fi HaLow access points combined with a Wi-Fi client to be used in a smartphone.

-3GPP Goes Machine: Machine-type communication received considerable attention in 3GPP.
+3) 3GPP goes machine: Machine-type communication received considerable attention in 3GPP.
 Back in the early 2010s, 3GPP focused considerable efforts on further development of Long-Term Evolution (LTE) radio by outlining the technology named LTE-MTC or LTE-M. Addressing the need for reduced cost and energy consumption while increasing the coverage range and the number of served devices per cell, the said technology has made so far several decisive steps, while being followed by the recently standardized narrowband IoT (NB-IoT) solution.

-In September 2015, following the recent activities on cellular IoT condensed in the TR 45.820 document, the work on NB-IoT has officially commenced.
+In September 2015, following the recent activities on cellular IoT condensed in TR 45.820 document, the work on NB-IoT has officially commenced.
 The new Cat.
-NB1 devices can be integrated into today's communication networks and enable UEs with about 10 percent complexity of that for Cat.
-1. To achieve this goal, the bandwidth is reduced to 180 kHz, while using orthogonal frequency-division multiple access (OFDMA) with 15 kHz subcarrier spacing for the downlink, frequency-division multiple access (FDMA) with 15 kHz subcarrier spacing and single-carrier FDMA with either 3.75 or 15 kHz between the subcarriers in the uplink.
+NB1 devices can be integrated into today's communication networks and enable UEs with about 10% complexity of that for Cat.
+1. To achieve this goal, the bandwidth is reduced down to 180 kHz, orthogonal frequency-division multiple access (OFDMA) with 15 kHz subcarrier spacing for the downlink, frequency-division multiple access (FDMA) with 15 kHz subcarrier spacing and single-carrier FDMA with either 3.75 or 15 kHz between the subcarriers in the uplink.
 NB-IoT can offer three deployment options: standalone, in-band on the LTE carrier, or in the LTE guard band.
 The standardization process behind NB-IoT was completed in June 2016 and the solution was included into LTE Release 13.
 Presently, NB-IoT and LTE-M technologies are in active commercial deployment in Americas, Europe, Asia, and Australia.

+IV.
 DEVELOPED EVALUATION METHODOLOGY

-With the aim to characterize the tentative performance gains of various user involvement mechanisms, we concentrate on a representative urban use case that may correspond to several practical IoT applications (Fig. 1): smart commuting, context-aware alerts, personalized advertisements, and so on.
-The following text summarizes the considered deployment and network topology, the proposed user involvement strategies, and the details of our conducted simulation study.
+With the aim to characterize the tentative performance gains of various user involvement mechanisms, we concentrate on a representative urban use case that may correspond to several practical IoT applications (see Fig. 1): smart commuting, context-aware alerts, personalized advertisements, etc. The following text summarizes the considered deployment and network topology, the proposed user involvement strategies, and the details of our conducted simulation study.